-A “cartridge rollerball” is the genergic name for a rollerball pen that uses ink cartridges — normally standard international short ones.
+A “cartridge rollerball” is the generic name for a rollerball pen that uses ink cartridges — normally standard international short ones.
 Some of the most popular pens in this category are the:

-- Schneider Cartridge Rollerball Pens, like the Voice, Ray, Easy, Zippi, Voyage, Breeze, and others
+- Schneider Cartridge Rollerball Pens, like the Voice, Ray, Easy, Zippi, Voyage, and Breeze

 - Zebra R-301

 - Kaweco Sport Ink Cartridge Rollerball (out of production)

 - Maped FreeWriter Rollerball (out of production)

 One of the best rollerballs that take fountain pen ink is the J. Herbin refillable rollerball.
 With a sub-$15 price and a respectable brand name behind it, this pen checks most of the boxes.
 It’s a plastic pen with the feed of a fountain pen but the business end of a rollerball.

 The J. Herbin pen uses a standard international cartridge so you have no shortage of options for ink.
 Because the pen is fully plastic is looks like this would be a good candidate for an eye-dropper conversion, but there actually tiny holds on the back so this isn’t going to work unless you plug them with some kind of glue.
 This is generally not a long-term viable fix so we’d skip the conversion.

 This is a good looking pen with a solid but somewhat cheap construction.
 It’s quite under-sized so it has to be posted when used for extended periods of time.

 Noodler’s might be known for their ink, but they make a number of sub-$30 pens as well.
 One of those pens is the Konrad piston-filling rollerball, which is similar to the J. Herbin but slightly higher end and comes from a more pen enthusiast brand.
 This pen is usually sold as a clear demonstrator, just like the Herbin.